react-navigation/react-navigation/docs/guides/GoogleAnalytics-Integration.md

 ## Integration with GoogleAnalytics

 This example shows how to use a middleware to track navigation between screens and send to Google Analytics.
 The approach is generic, should work with any mobile analytics SDK.
-The code is originally from [exnavigtation repo](https://github.com/exponent/ex-navigation), only adapted slightly.
+The code is originally from [exponent/ex-navigtation](https://github.com/exponent/ex-navigation) repo, only adapted slightly.

 ### Create middleware